prp-e/clubhouse_clone/README.md

 ## TODO

 - [ ] Designing timeline, follower/following in the frontend side
-- [ ] Connecting the whole thing to the _BBB_ instance (It should be done in some environment variable, maybe a `.env` file isn't a bad idea at all)
+- [x] Connecting the whole thing to the _BBB_ instance (It should be done in some environment variable, maybe a `.env` file isn't a bad idea at all)
+    - [ ] Joining Mechanism
 - [ ] Migrating to MySQL
 - [ ] Designing a nice UI
 - [ ] Implementing the UI